MP Estate Planning UK

 ItemWhy it mattersExample

-Lead trusteeReceives reference and contactFull name, DOB, address, email
+Lead trusteeReceives reference numbers and all HMRC correspondenceFull name, DOB, NI number, address, email

 Setting up the right Government Gateway account for trust registration

-Set up the correct government account before you try to submit any details; the wrong login stops the process fast.
+Set up the correct government account before you try to submit any details — using the wrong type of login will stop the process before it starts.

 A well-designed office environment depicting the concept of a "Government Gateway" for trust registration.
 In the foreground, a sleek computer workstation with a modern monitor displaying a secure online form related to trust registration.
 The middle ground features a confident professional in business attire, focused on completing the online registration, with a look of concentration on their face.
 The background includes a subtle hint of government-related symbols, such as a flag or emblem, and soft shelves with neatly organized legal documents and folders.
 The lighting is warm and inviting, creating an atmosphere of professionalism and trustworthiness, captured from a slightly elevated angle to emphasize the workspace setup.